1. What is private health insurance and how does it work?

 8. How do I access the Counselling & Support service?

-Our Counselling and Support Service is available 24 hours a day, 365 days a year, to help you and the family members aged 16 and over living in your household deal with life’s ups and downs.
-To speak to somebody, call PHC’s dedicated Counselling and Support Service on 0800 316 1213.
-Please state that you are a PHC member when you call.
-To access the online portal, please visit axabesupported.co.uk and input the username and password found in your Membership Handbook.
+Our Counselling and Support service is available 24 hours a day, 365 days a year, to help you and the family members aged 16 and over living in your household deal with life’s ups and downs.
+To speak to somebody, call AXA Health’s dedicated Counselling and Support service on 0800 316 1213.
+To access the online portal, please visit axabesupported.co.uk.
+To register for an online account, use access code: employee.
+You can then login using your own details.

 9. Is dental treatment covered under my policy?